-A buzzer will remind you to turn the lights off when the driver's door is opened if you remove the key with the headlights left on.
+A buzzer will remind you to turn the lights off when the driver's door is opened if you remove the key with the headlight switch on.

-To prevent the battery being discharged, do not leave the lights on for a long period when engine is not running.
+To prevent the battery from being discharged, do not leave the lights on for a long period when the engine is not running.

-Daytime running light system
+Daytime running light system (on some models)